cauemmoraes/cauemmoraes/README.md

 -->
  :books: Beginner software developer, passionate about technology and developing innovative solutions.

- :computer: Experience in personal projects using HTML, CSS, Python and learning other languages such as JavaScript, and always seeking to learn and grow in the area.
+ :computer: Experience in personal projects using HTML, CSS, Python and learning other languages such as JavaScript, SQL and always seeking to learn and grow in the area.

  :rocket: Looking for a opportunity to apply and expand my skills in a dynamic development team